• Facebook share

 On January 8, 2005, the Executive Committee voted to provide these Texas Residential Foundations Guidelines at no cost.
 The guidelines can be downloaded using the links above.

 The Texas Section welcomes comments on these guidelines.
-An online comment form will be available soon.

 These documents grew from the response of many members to the residential foundation Policy Advisory issued by TBPE in 1998.
 Many ASCE practitioners expressed the opinion that technical guidelines, such as the Policy Advisory, should be created by a technical society such as ASCE rather than by the TBPE.
 The guidelines are meant to provide TBPE with guidance in their evaluation of complaints against engineers practicing residential foundation engineering.
 Two Texas Section committees composed entirely of Professional Engineers began work on these guidelines in 1999.
 The Guidelines were originally adopted in October 2002 with a January 1, 2003, effective date.
 The most recent guidelines (Version 3) have been adopted with an effective date of April 1, 2022.